 The Royal Shakespeare Company as you would expect is based in Stratford-upon-Avon.
 It has regular performances in London and often tours the UK, so if you’re unable to pick up a production here, then keep a lookout locally.

 The RSC has three theatres in Stratford-upon-Avon, the main one is the Royal Shakespeare Theatre and sits pride of place along the River Avon.
-This theatre was opened on Shakespeare’s birthday 23rd April 1932, in 2007 it was closed for a multimillion pound refurbishment & reopened in 2010.
+This theatre was opened on Shakespeare’s birthday on the 23rd April 1932, in 2007 it was closed for a multimillion-pound refurbishment & reopened in 2010.

 One of Stratford-upon-Avon’s most historic streets is Sheep Street, many of the buildings along here are from 15th & 16th-century.